 “We all are so optimistic that industrial hemp can become sometime in the future what tobacco was in Kentucky’s past,” McConnell said.
 He spoke at a press conference alongside the state’s agriculture commissioner.

 .@SenateMajLdr Mitch McConnell & @KYAgCommish Ryan Quarles announce legislation to support #Kentucky‘s #hemp industry.
 The Hemp Farming Act will legalize hemp as an agricultural commodity + remove it from the controlled substances list https://t.co/ebdA4yexea @kentuckyag #KyAg365 pic.twitter.com/uDtUQMOZVZ

 – Sen. McConnell Press (@McConnellPress) March 26, 2018

 What Is Hemp?

-Hemp has no THC in it, the ingredient that makes users fell high.
+Hemp has no THC in it, the ingredient that makes users feel high.
 Typically hemp is a non-psychoactive substance with a THC concentration of 0.3% or less.
 In comparison, many strains of cannabis used for medicinal purposes are often well over 20% THC and concentrates could be well over 60% and as high as 99.99%.

 Hemp is long known to have many beneficial benefits from medicinal and therapeutic to industrious and utilitarian uses.
-Recently, the world saw its first airplane, both made from and powered by, the industrial plant.
+Recently, the world saw its first airplane, both made from and powered by the industrial plant.
 Even houses can be constructed from the hardy material called Hempcrete.